History of agriculture in the United States: South, 1860–1940

-Grange
+Grange--the farmers organize

 The Grange was an organization founded in 1867 for farmers and their wives that was strongest in the Northeast, and which promoted the modernization not only of farming practices but also of family and community life.
 It is still in operation.

 Membership soared from 1873 (200,000) to 1875 (858,050) as many of the state and local granges adopted non-partisan political resolutions, especially regarding the regulation of railroad transportation costs.
 The organization was unusual in that it allowed women and teens as equal members.
 Rapid growth infused the national organization with money from dues, and many local granges established consumer cooperatives, initially supplied by the Chicago wholesaler Aaron Montgomery Ward.
 Poor fiscal management, combined with organizational difficulties resulting from rapid growth, led to a massive decline in membership.
 By around the start of the 20th century, the Grange rebounded and membership stabilized.

 In the mid-1870s, state Granges in the Midwest were successful in passing state laws that regulated the rates they could be charged by railroads and grain warehouses.
 The birth of the federal government's Cooperative Extension Service, Rural Free Delivery, and the Farm Credit System were largely due to Grange lobbying.
 The peak of their political power was marked by their success in Munn v.
 Illinois, which held that the grain warehouses were a "private utility in the public interest," and therefore could be regulated by public law (see references below, "The Granger Movement").
 During the Progressive Era (1890s–1920s), political parties took up Grange causes.
 Consequently, local Granges focused more on community service, although the State and National Granges remain a political force.